Tikhvinskiy/Smart-audio-splitter/README.md

 ### App.

 - SmartAudioSplitter.py - main app uses pydub, ffmpeg, ffprobe
-- SmartAudioSplitterTk.py -  the class that inherits methods from SmartAudioSplitter class.
+- SmartAudioSplitterTk.py -  this class inherits methods from SmartAudioSplitter class.
    SmartAudioSplitterTk uses the standard Python interface to the Tcl/Tk GUI toolkit.
    Tkinter are available on most Unix platforms, including macOS, as well as on Windows systems.